eduardomacetas/GithubTutorial/README.md

 **Branching** is the way to work on different versions of a repository at one time.

+By default your repository has one branch named `master` which is considered to be the definitive branch.
+We use branches to experiment and make edits before committing them to master.

+In the next diagram shows:

+    * The master branch
+    * A new branch called feature (because we’re doing ‘feature work’ on this branch)
+    * The journey that feature takes before it’s merged into master

 You can use the [editor on GitHub](https://github.com/eduardomacetas/GithubTutorial/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.